lebogan/snob/README.md

 The output is raw by default.
 In addition, a --dump option is included for dumping the resulting output to a file, raw_dump.txt, for later perusal.
 A --format option exists in an attempt to pretty-print the output for display on screen.
+The --only-values flag allows output to be used raw by another application like RRDTool for graphing trends when you know which OID you want.

 ## Installation
 You need ___git___ to proceed.
 Get git!
 The install script can also update snob by